Juniper/contrail-controller/specs/service_instance_fate_sharing.md

 sides of the service chain is stopped.
 This causes routing to automatically converge to a backup service chain that is part of another contrail cluster.

+The failure of a SI is detected by keeping track of the corresponding connected route for the service-chain-address.
+The connected route is withdrawn by the agent if the service health check on the SI interface fails.
+The connected route is also withdrawn implicitly if the agent restarts due to a software failure or a compute node reboot.

+If an SI is scaled out i.e. contains multiple service VMs, the connected route for an SI interface is considered to be down only when *all* associated service VM interfaces have failed.
+It will be possible to implement a future enhancement wherein a minimum-instances knob can be supported for each SI, analogous to the minimum-links knob in some LAG implementations.

 ## 3.1 Alternatives considered

 None.